dmumford/Movie-Library/README.md

 # Development

-There are lot's of opportunities for developing this project further, here are some examples of what you can do:
+There are lots of opportunities for developing this project further, here are some examples of what you can do:
   - Link each Movie in list to its file location.
 Copy file location when user clicks on Movie title.
   - Dynamically load video in webpage when user clicks on Movie name.
   - Load a trailer to the Movie when user clicks on Movie name.